The Bible Belt needs Jesus.

 The suffering of people here and now doesn’t fully move them because they see these people as only damned souls to be saved after they die.

-There is a cold, detached callousness marking so much of the far Right’s religion in America.
+There is a cold, detached callousness marking so much of the Bible Belt religion in America.
 It’s a faith system that conveniently justifies personal gluttony and greed, while questioning the morality of those who may be suffering or in want.
 It’s a cause-and-effect, reward-based, pull yourself up by your own bootstraps Christianity that bears almost no resemblance to Christ at all.

 And that is why they so desperately need Jesus; for the holy here and now they are missing and the flesh and blood humanity made in God’s image who they no longer seem at all concerned with this side of the Afterlife.

-Conservative white Christians so desperately need the compassionate, sacrificing, suffering servant Jesus to transplant the stony hearts that allow them to live with contempt for those on the margins; for the sick and the invisible, for those with hijabs and brown skin, for those whose roads may have been far more difficult than their own.
+Conservative white Christians in the heart of this country so desperately need the compassionate, sacrificing, suffering servant Jesus to transplant the stony hearts that allow them to live with contempt for those on the margins; for the sick and the invisible, for those with head coverings and brown skin, for those whose roads may have been far more difficult than their own.